-FOURTH-YEAR-FREE® PROGRAM
+FOURTH-YEAR-FREE PROGRAM

-You can enroll in the Fourth-Year-Free program in which you will receive your senior year of college free.
-A student receiving the tuition room and board benefit during the 7th and 8th semesters is not eligible to receive PCC scholarships or private scholarships offered through PCC during those semesters.
+You can enroll in the Fourth-Year-Free program in which you will receive your fourth year of college free.
+A student receiving the tuition room and board benefit during the 7th and 8th semesters is not eligible to receive PCC scholarships or private scholarships offered through Abeka Fund during those semesters.